matteozavatteri/zeta/README.md

 # zeta
 A tool for Constraint Networks Under Conditional Uncertainty (CNCUs)

-To use Esse please install:
+To use Zeta please install:
 - Java 8

 Type 'java -jar zeta.jar' for help